mahuntington/django-notes/django.md

     path('api/contacts/<int:pk>', views.ContactDetail.as_view(), name='contact_detail'), # api/contacts will be routed to the ContactDetail view for handling
 ]
 ```
+**NOTE** this is not the same as django_rest_api/urls.py.
+We have a separate file just for our contacts urls for code organization purposes.
+This is a bit like our controller files in express.
+We could put everything in django_rest_api/urls.py, but this allows us to keep different parts of the app separated from each other.
+This makes it more modular, so that we could copy entire apps (along with their urls) to different projects

 Finally register our contacts_api urls with django